lahaan/RAK-4600-Tempsensor/README.md

 ## Example Code with Low-Power Sleep

-This example demonstrates LoRaWAN temperature sensing with System ON sleep mode using RTC2 for timing.
+This repo has an example that demonstrates LoRaWAN temperature sensing with System ON sleep mode using RTC2 for timing.

-### Complete Implementation

 ```cpp
   // Safe integer printing to avoid ABI mismatch issues